Soak lettuce leaves for about 10 minutes in ice water to reduce bitterness. Wrap in damp paper towel to keep moist until ready to serve.

 Place in paper bag, and let steam to loosen the skins, for about 15 minutes.
 Working over the bowl to catch any juices, peel off the skins.
 Seed the peppers, then slice into long strips and place in a clean bowl.
 Pour the juices left in the steaming bowl over the peppers and refrigerate for up to several days.

-Note: Never rinse a roasted pepper under running water in the sink as you peel it - you'll be rinsing the flavor away!
+*Never rinse a roasted pepper under running water in the sink as you peel it - you'll be rinsing the flavor away!
 You want that smoky, charred character to stay in the peppers.
+If you plan to serve the caponata as part of an elegant appetizer, use a sharp chef's knife to cut the eggplant into 1/4-inch dice.
+If your style is more casual, you may dice them as large as 3/4 inch.
+The caponata also makes a wonderful sandwich filling or stuffing a chicken paillard.